1. I’m less scared of bugs.

 I already mentioned this to the two friends I’m thinking of here, so they know who they are.
 One said his first impression of me was wrong as well.
 He thought I was a snob—perhaps an heiress trying to slum it with some broke backpackers.

-(I get this, or something like this, a lot.
-It’s partly because I cultivate a persona that says “I’m not amused by your boisterousness” and “Don’t even think about starting a food fight with me.
+I get this a lot.
+It’s partly because I cultivate a persona that says “I’m not amused by your boisterousness,” and “Don’t even think about starting a food fight with me.
 Save it for your fellow peasants.”
-(I also take “princess” as a compliment, regardless of how it’s intended 😉 )
+I also always take “princess” as a compliment, regardless of how it’s intended 😉

 6. I’m more environmentally conscious.

 Long-term travellers tend to be very eco-conscious (if you ignore the amount of carbon they burn with their flights).
 I’ve even been at meals where vegans outnumber omnivores.

 When you’re around people who never want plastic straws in their drinks or plastic bags to carry their groceries, you start to feel like you should decline these things too.

 However, I could never be as extreme as the people who bring plastic tupperware containers around so that they don’t need to put their take-out fried rice in a styrofoam clamshell.
 I mean, at some point finding a place to wash your container is more effort than it’s worth.
 Also, I like walking long distances without having to carry too much stuff during the day.

 (But I’m still less than six months into my trip, so who knows how much more I could change…